Chemical Property Prediction Under Experimental Biases

-The ability to predict the chemical properties of compounds is crucial in discovering novel materials and drugs with specific desired characteristics.
-To accelerate the discovery process, a variety of computational approaches, including those based on density functional theory, have been widely used; however, they are still expensive and time-consuming.
-In recent decades, researchers have turned to data-driven approaches using fast-progressing machine learning technologies~\cite{rupp2012fast}.
-This trend has been further accelerated by the remarkable development of deep learning in recent years; in particular, graph neural networks (GNNs) have achieved remarkable performance in predicting chemical properties via automatic feature extraction from molecular structures represented as graphs~\cite{duvenaud2015convolutional,gilmer2017neural}.
-Their applications have expanded to a variety of tasks, such as molecular generation~ \cite{liu2018constrained,you2018graph,de2018molgan}, molecular explanation~\cite{ying2019gnnexplainer,akita2018bayesgrad}, and analysis of intermolecular interactions~\cite{harada2020dual,Wang2020GoGNNGO}.
+Predicting the chemical properties of compounds is crucial in discovering novel materials and drugs with specific desired characteristics.
+Various computational approaches, including those based on density functional theory, have been widely used to accelerate the discovery process; however, they remain expensive and time consuming.
+In recent decades, researchers have shifted to data-driven approaches by fast-progressing machine learning technologies~\cite{rupp2012fast}.
+Recently, this trend has been further accelerated by the remarkable development of deep learning; in particular, graph neural networks (GNNs) have achieved remarkable performance in predicting chemical properties via automatic feature extraction from molecular structures represented as graphs~\cite{duvenaud2015convolutional,gilmer2017neural}.
+Their applications have expanded to various tasks, such as molecular generation~ \cite{liu2018constrained,you2018graph,de2018molgan}, molecular explanation~\cite{ying2019gnnexplainer,akita2018bayesgrad}, and analysis of inter-molecular interactions~\cite{harada2020dual,Wang2020GoGNNGO}.